pszponder/dev-notes_go_archived/notes/go_concurrency_channels.md

 ## Multi-Channel Control Flow w/ the select statement

-The `select` statement in Go is used to wait on multiple communication operations (channels)
+The `select` statement in Go is used to wait on multiple, potentially blocking, channels

 - Allows a goroutine to wait on multiple communication operations
 - Will block until one of the communication operations can proceed